2024 Sustainability Report

 Top 20

-The top 20 holdings by size comprise 29.0% of the total listed equities asset classes (Australian and International Equities) and contribute 15.9% of UoM’s absolute financed emissions.
-There were eight new holdings in the top 20 holdings list for 2023.
+The top 20 holdings by size comprise approximately 29 per cent of the total listed equities asset classes (Australian and International Equities) and contribute approximately 25 per cent of the University's absolute financed emissions.

 Sector % of total listed equities ($ invested) Estimated UoM carbon exposure (tCO₂e)